Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Custom Modifications

-- **Normalization Adjustments**: The model has been adapted to fit the normalization standards of our specific dataset.
+- **Normalization Adjustments**: Adapted to fit the normalization standards of our specific dataset.
 - **Data Structure Changes**: Customized to work with the image outputs from the `generating_images` folder.
 - **Training Scripts**: Updated `trainer.py`, `train.py`, and `options.py` to accommodate the custom dataset and training regime.